-General - Ongoing coordination is needed with Orange County and Osceola County on level of service deannexed to or annexed from Orange County or Osceola County.
-Coordination is needed with the
+General - Ongoing coordination is needed with Orange County and Osceola County on level of service standards for infrastructure.
+Coordination is also needed with the City of Kissimmee on level of service standards for the support area at Disney's Animal Kingdom.